Most people have no idea how to motivate agile teams or create high performing teams. And even if you tell them, they

 It turns out it is everyone’s job.
 Creating an environment for people to do their best work works best when everyone helps.

-Leaders and Managers Set Up Conditions for High Performing Teams
+Leaders and Managers Create Conditions that Motivate Agile Teams

 - Get the right people on the teams, based on the work to be performed.